Archive for the ‘Vitamin B12’ Category

 In early spring of 1980, Dr. Libby approached his colleagues with his new theory that B-12 could be delivered to the bloodstream sublingually (under the tongue).
 Biochemists and his medical colleagues were quick to dismiss the idea.
 However, he was persistent and they eventually decided to give his theory a try, although they were convinced it would fail.

-If you fear needles and shots, why not try TriVita’s Sublingual B12.
-To learn more about TriVita’s Sublingual Vitamin B-12, click on the previous link.
+If you fear needles and shots, why not try TriVita’s sublingual B12.
+To learn more about Vitamin B-12, click on the previous link.

 Jeffrey Sloe